gmc-code/PC-microbit-micropython/docs/images/bytearray_images.rst

 See: https://www.w3schools.com/python/python_lists_comprehension.asp

-.. py:function:: newlist = [expression if condition else expression2 for item in iterable]
+.. py:function:: new_list = [expression if condition else expression2 for item in iterable]

     | Create a list of expressions that take each item in an iterable, such as a list, tuple or string.